Generative User Research and ResOps:

 Project Overview

-My team at ICR and I secured grant funding for the initial summer project which examined issues of food justice, food distribution and local food production in the city to create a more equitable food system from the perspective of Hartford youth.
+My team at ICR and I, alongside Hartford Food System, secured grant funding for the initial summer program which examined issues of food justice, food distribution and local food production in the city to create a more equitable food system from the perspective of Hartford youth.

 The partnership featured the following: